 His temper is explosive and hard to predict (no, not me…) and his flip to normality can be just as rapid (surely, not me…).
 He can slice your heart with the cruellest of words before realising their impact (mmm, well sometimes…) then self-loathe with regret for weeks, long after you’ve forgiven (oh, ok…).
 He’s fickle with folk (yeah probably…) but when he loves you, he loves you almost to the brink of embarrassment or obsession (OK, I admit it…).

 After years of deluding myself by refusing to spend more than 10 seconds looking in the mirror, I gave birth to two little reflections who now follow me around, sleeping next to me, eating with me, sitting on the toilet when I’m in the bloody bath.
 There was, there is, no escape.
 Just a confrontation of “am I really like that?” and yes.
 Yes that’s me.

 I’m fickle.
 I lose my rag easily.
 I can say things I don’t really mean.
 I can be embarrassment personified.
 I know that and I’m not proud.
 There have even been moments when I have hated myself for all those aspects of my personality.
 Yet… when I became a mother and I saw the same characteristics in my children, it didn’t make me hate them.
 Of course not.
 My kids are bloody great.
 Which, got me thinking… if I can forgive and love those aspects of my kids’ personalities… can I forgive (and love?) them in myself too?

-Rambling Red wants to hear your own Halloween trick or treats!!!
+Rambling Red wants to hear from you!!!
 Please comment below…